ShubhamJ2001/Speedcubing-Club-IITK-Website/README.md

 # Speedcubing-Club-IITK-Website
-Speedcubing Club IITK Website development repo.
+Speedcubing Club IITK Website development repository.<br>

+Please see all the files uploaded from the Bootstrap-Phantom template and start editing